samis-group/homelab/README.md

 - Spin up and configure proxmox (not yet tested)
 - Download and build an ubuntu template from the Ubuntu public cloud image
-- Clones the template to a docker vm and deploys my entire docker stack, all setup and configured (There is even a make target to restore the data from backups)
+- Clones the template to a docker vm and deploys my entire docker stack, all setup and configured (There is even a task to restore the data from backups)
 - Setup a single node or cluster (with HA) k3s deployment (you can even spin this up on VM's on your PC - Tested Windows + WSL + Virtualbox setup).
 Check the [Molecule Readme](molecule/README.md) for more info. **Note:** Ensure that you have installed the vagrant plugins for WSL2.
 I do it In my playbook.
 [Just run this command manually to install them.](https://gitlab.com/sami-group/homelab/-/blob/main/tasks/wsl/virtualbox.yml#L21).
 - Sets up reverse proxy (treafik) [k3s traefik is WIP]
 - Cloudflare DNS